11 min read

 Most Popular Headless eCommerce Platforms

 The main difference among the Headless eCommerce solutions is the format: SaaS or a “box” deployed at its facilities.
 So, if you don’t have your development team to create and support such a product, or you need to move quickly, then it’s wise to choose SaaS.
+Commerce cloud solutions offer robust, cloud-based platforms designed for both B2B and B2C markets, providing features such as omnichannel storefronts and AI integration.

 Secondly, it is reasonable to study the functionality: whether all the tasks of a particular business are implemented by the chosen platform, whether the necessary programs are integrated, and whether it is possible to use the store without major modifications.
+When considering headless implementation, it is essential to evaluate the platform’s ability to support your specific business needs and integration requirements.

 #1.
 CommerceTools